Get Tech Tips

 I actually blame the quality techs and companies who don't charge enough for what they do as one reason this happens.

 I have been one of these contractors for years.
-We squeaked out a meager profit every year driving used vans, using cheap tools, trying to make ends meet and praying the vans don't break down.
-All the while, the sales focused businesses have new trucks and spiffy, clean uniforms.
+We squeaked out a meager profit every year, driving used vans, using cheap tools, trying to make ends meet, and praying that the vans don't break down.
+All the while, the sales-focused businesses have new trucks and spiffy, clean uniforms.

-Instead we beat one another up on price and undercut one another, calling another good, quality company who charges more a “rip off” or a “scam” just because they have their pricing figured out to where they can actually make a profit.
+Instead, we beat each other up on pricing and undercut one another, calling another good, quality company that charges more a “rip-off” or a “scam” just because they have their pricing figured out to where they can actually make a profit.

-This company who went out my friend Josh's house was going to charge $5,400.00 for a Lennox 3.5 ton 14 SEER Heat Pump system, that isn't a crazy price but to some it may be seen as a “ripoff” because they would charge $4,500.00.
-We might charge $6,000.00 for the same system… with a new return liner, and line set, installed with nitrogen flowing, evacuated to 300 microns, with a proper load calculation, permits and a perfectly weighed in charge confirmed by manufacturers specs to a proper subcool.
+The company that went out to my friend Josh's house was going to charge $5,400.00 for a 3.5-ton 14 SEER heat pump system.
+That isn't a crazy price, but to some, it may be seen as a “ripoff” because they would charge $4,500.00.
+We might charge $6,000.00 for the same system… with a new return liner and line set, installed with nitrogen flowing, evacuated to 300 microns, with a proper load calculation, permits, and a perfectly weighed-in charge confirmed by manufacturers' specs to a proper subcool.

-If you are a manager or owner of a company make sure you are supporting your techs to get more TECHNICALLY sound and support them to use those legitimate technical skills to translate into profitable repairs and quality workmanship.
-Communication skills are key in a residential tech, a tech who understands IAQ like the back of his hand will naturally sell more IAQ products, a tech who understands air flow and duct design will sell more duct upgrades and the tech who understands complete system performance will make more needed repairs.
-This is long road and there are no shortcuts.
+If you are a manager or owner of a company, make sure you support your techs to get more TECHNICALLY sound and support them to use those legitimate technical skills to translate into profitable repairs and quality workmanship.
+Communication skills are key in a residential tech; a tech who understands IAQ like the back of his hand will naturally sell more IAQ products.
+A tech who understands airflow and duct design will sell more duct upgrades, and the tech who understands complete system performance will make more needed repairs.
+This is a long road, and there are no shortcuts.